Adam Reynolds: 2024

 Ahead of Brisbane's round 3 grand final rematch against Penrith, Reynolds was ruled out for an indefinite period with a knee injury.

 In round 5 against Melbourne, Reynolds was taken from the field with what was initially thought to be a knee injury however it later was revealed to be a minor hamstring complaint.
 Reynolds was seen on dressing room cameras openly crying with coaching staff.

 In round 9, Reynolds was taken from the field during Brisbane's 40-18 loss against the Sydney Roosters.
 It was later revealed that Reynolds had suffered a torn bicep and would be ruled out for at least 3–4 months.

 2025

 In round 9 of the 2025 NRL season, Reynolds became the second highest point scorer in NSWRL/NRL history during Brisbane's match against Penrith.

 In round 14, Reynolds played his 300th first grade game in Brisbane's 44-14 victory over the Gold Coast Titans.
 On 19 June, the Brisbane outfit announced that Reynolds had re-signed with the club for a further 12 months.
 In Round 23, Reynolds suffered a hamstring injury ruling him out for 3-4 weeks.
-In Brisbane's preliminary final against four-time reigning premiers Penrith, Reynolds kicked the decisive goal that saw his team win 16-14 and advance to the 2025 NRL Grand Final.
+In Brisbane's preliminary final against four-time reigning premiers Penrith, Reynolds, returning from injury, kicked the decisive goal that saw his team win 16-14 and advance to the 2025 NRL Grand Final.

 In the Grand Final, Reynolds, as captain, led Brisbane to win 26-22, defeating Melbourne.
-This was Reynolds’s second NRL premiership and second with coach Michael Maguire.
+Unfortunately, he was unable to finish the game on the field as he was taken off in the 48th minute after injuring his calf.
+Reynolds could be seen being carried off the sidelines visibly upset, as the Broncos were still down six points and now without their starting half and captain.
+Fortunately Brisbane won, securing Reynolds’s second NRL premiership and second with coach Michael Maguire.